thebluesyrup/blog/tracetogether-the-privacy-update/index.md

 ![TraceTogether network logs](./media/tracetogether-network-logs.png)

-Web requests sent by my iPhone when opening TraceTogether for the first time and signing upThe first thing I noticed is there were no more requests to snowplow-mobile.wogaa.gov.sg.
+The first thing I noticed is there were no more requests to snowplow-mobile.wogaa.gov.sg.
 This is great news!
 This means that the TraceTogether Team have reverted the accidental inclusion of WOGAA Snowplow.

 However, the keen-eyed may have noticed another set suspiciously analytics-like URLs: